-Apple audio protocols allow OpenCore and the macOS bootloader to play sounds and signals for screen reading or audible error reporting.
+Apple audio protocols allow macOS bootloader and OpenCore to play sounds and signals for screen reading or audible error reporting.
 Supported protocols are beep generation and VoiceOver.
-The VoiceOver protocol is specific to Gibraltar machines (T2) and is not supported before macOS High Sierra (10.13).
-Older macOS versions use the AppleHDA protocol (which is not currently implemented) instead.
+VoiceOver protocol is specific to Gibraltar machines (T2) and is not supported before macOS High Sierra (10.13).
+Instead older macOS versions use AppleHDA protocol, which is currently not implemented.

-Only one set of audio protocols can be available at a time, so this setting should be enabled in order to enable audio playback in the OpenCore user interface on Mac systems implementing some of these protocols.
+Only one set of audio protocols can be available at a time, so in order to get audio playback in OpenCore user interface on Mac system implementing some of these protocols this setting should be enabled.

-Note: The backend audio driver needs to be configured in UEFI Audio section for these protocols to be able to stream audio.
+Note: Backend audio driver needs to be configured in UEFI Audio section for these protocols to be able to stream audio.